reichlab/docs.zoltardata/docs/Forecasts.md

     - **SUCCESS**: The job was successfully completed.
     - **FAILED**: The job failed.
 - _File Name_: The uploaded file's name that was given to Zoltar.
 - _Failure_: The failure message if status is FAILED, or "None" otherwise.
+This section will provide some information to help debug the problem.
 - _ΔT_: How much time the upload took to process.
+This is formatted as "<hours>:<minutes>:<seconds>.<microsecond>", For example, "0:00:01.155223" means the job took zero hours, zero minutes, one second, and 155223 microseconds.
 - _Created_: Date and time the file was uploaded at.
 - _Updated_: The last time the upload's status was changed.
 - _JSON In_: The JSON information passed internally to the upload.
 You can ignore this.